awesomebrownies/morse-autoincorrect/JOURNAL.md

 Log #1.
 Our main objective was to create a circuit that utilized the speakers.
 Our first hassle was the infinitely long lines of the undercity.
 Many scavengers scrounged the streets towards the hardware sanctuary.

+*2 hours theorizing the perfect idea*

 *Unfortunately* the large sign out front said **SINGLE FILE LINE**

 This delayed the inevitable adventure, as our frantic petrifying speed made the components we need fly off back on the shelves.

+*1.5 hours spent in line*

 Log #2: To create the mechanism, we constructed off a audio amplifier out of towers of solder, each pin at a time.
 Once finished the swarming spaghetti monster of breadboards consumed our work.
 The spaghetti was weak, and easily shifted.
 More importantly, the communication channels within, our **firmware**, had a fatal flaw.
 Evan worked on the first mechanism. *the button*.
 This was no ordinary button.
 As it refused to work despite every effort, neither towards staff member or any helping hand.

+*4 hours exterminating the bugs within the code*

 Log #3: